Digital transformation strategy: guide for small businesses

 Start by pinpointing your biggest inefficiencies:

-- Manual processes that consume too much time
+- manual processes consuming too much time

-- Customer service bottlenecks
+- customer service bottlenecks frustrating clients

 Research digital solutions for your specific needs: